sridharaiyer/ccc1_web_service_client/README.md

    `python ccc1_client.py -i Fiddler_Captures/S0208182017.saz -a=rf --show --log=DEBUG`

+## Output

+1. All input and response files will be saved in target\<claim_number>.
+1. The target folder is excluded from source control

 ## Work-in-progress

 1. Browserless (also called as head-less) verification on Portal - Claim Folder.